-With the high number of paint contractors in Vancouver and the lower mainland today, many are willing to underbid to get a job.
-Its part of what happens in a slow economy and over saturated market.
+With the high number of paint contractors in the lower mainland today, many are willing to underbid to get a job.
+It’s part of what happens in a slow economy and over saturated market.

-But there are certain costs that are essentially fixed in painting, including paint costs and quality labour.
-So when a contractor gives you a price that is that much lower than his competitors, you should ask him some questions.
+But there are certain fixed costs in painting, including the cost of paint and quality labour.
+So, when a contractor gives you a price that is much lower than his competitors, you should ask him some questions.

 The first question I would ask is “how come your price is that much lower?”